 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jeremiah 29:11

 Crean Lutheran High School desires to ensure students are properly placed in coursework that allows for academic success and fulfillment.
 This process is predicated on prayerful conversations between school and family that review and set a course between a student's academic history and his/her academic future.

-Incoming students who are unable to take, or miss, one of the HSPT dates, will have their transcripts, available standardized test scores, and recommendations reviewed by the Counseling Office for initial placement recommendations.
+Incoming students who are unable to take, or miss, one of the HSPT dates, will be required to take the CLHS Math Placement Test.
+For all other courses, Counselors will review student transcripts, available standardized test scores, and recommendations for initial placement recommendations.
 All students have the opportunity to take "Challenge Tests" in various disciplines to challenge into coursework beyond what is initially recommended, regardless of whether or not they take the HSPT.